 We want to highlight and provide exposure to a wide range of careers including women in STEM, all backed by clear information about progression routes and access to local labour market information.

 Our membership of the Worthing & Adur Chamber of Commerce is sponsored by Prosperon Networks in Worthing.
-Finance director of Prosperon, Kathie Crane is our Enterprise Adviser and has also joined our Academy Council.
+Finance director of Prosperon, Kathie Crane is a former Enterprise Adviser Academy Councillor.
+Matt Marchant, a current Academy Councillor works for the Adur & Worthing Council and provides the Academy with additional support for our careers programme.

-Every student has access to the Start Profile website, that allows them to explore jobs, find out about education pathways and find about qualifications and pay rates in different industries.
+Every student has access to the Unifrog website, that allows them to explore jobs, find out about education pathways and find about qualifications, pay rates and opportunities in different industries.
+It contains live data about local and national trends in different industries.

 Students can login here.